Masterminds/html5-php/README.md

 The serializer is broken into three parts:

 - The `OutputRules` contain the rules to turn DOM elements into strings.
-The rules used are configurable with the `OutputRules` being the default.
-An option can be set by default or at call time to use a different ruleset that implements `RulesInterface`.
+The rules are an implementation of the interface `RulesInterface` allowing for different rule sets to be used.
 - The `Traverser`, which is a special-purpose tree walker.
 It visits each node node in the tree and uses the `OutputRules` to transform the node into a string.